-14 Robert F. Smith, "Some 'Neologisms' from the Mormon Canon" in Conference on the Language of the Mormons, May 31, 1973 appropriately fits the time period when the Jaredites departed from the Old World.
-This plant was being grown among the Zeniffites in the land of Nephi.
+There is conclusive evidence in the Book of Mormon text that Jaredite language affected the people of Zarahemla, the Nephites and the Lamanites.
+Robert F. Smith has pointed out that the term sheum, applied by a Nephite historian to a crop for which there was no Nephite (or English) equivalent (see Mosiah 9:9), "is a precise match for Akkadian (i.e. Babylonian) še'um, which means 'barley' (Old Assyrian, 'wheat'), the most popular ancient Mesopotamian cereal name."14 Its phonetic form appropriately fits the time period when the Jaredites departed from the Old World.
+The plant called sheum was being grown among the Zeniffites in the land of Nephi.
 We have already seen that the "corn" emphasized among the Zeniffites had to have passed down from pre-Lehite people.
-Still another crop, "neas," bears an untranslated plant name and is mentioned with corn and sheum, so it must also be of non-Nephite origin.
-The two names and three crops may be presumed to be of Jaredite origin and likely came down to the Nephites and Lamanites via the people of Zarahemla if not some more exotic intermediary population.
+Still another of their crops, neas, bears an untranslated plant name and is mentioned along with corn and sheum, so it must also be of non-Nephite origin.
+The two names and three crops may plausibly be of Jaredite origin and likely came down to the Nephites and Lamanites via the people of Zarahemla, if not through some more exotic intermediary population.

 There is also evidence from personal names that influence from the Jaredites reached the Nephites.
-Nibley identifies some of these and notes, "Five out of the six whose names [in the Nephite record] are definitely Jaredite [Morianton, Coriantumr, Korihor, Nehor, Noah, and Shiblon] betray strong anti-Nephite leanings.
-15 Their anti-Nephite bias may well reflect a viewpoint held by some among the people of Zarahemla or other groups of related origin that one of them, not any descendant of Nephi, ought by rights to be king.

-Nibley also emphasizes that terms in the Nephite system of money and grain measures described in Alma 11 "bear Jaredite names," obvious examples being "shiblon" and "shiblum."
-16
+Nibley identifies some of these and notes, "Five out of the six whose names [in the Nephite record] are definitely Jaredite [Morianton, Coriantumr, Korihor, Nehor, Noah, and Shiblon] betray strong anti-Nephite leanings."15 [We should add to the list two more, Gadianton and Kishumen.]
+Their anti-Nephite bias may well reflect a viewpoint held by some among the people of Zarahemla or other groups of related origin that one of them, not any descendant of Nephi, ought by right to be king.
+Nibley also observes that terms in the Nephite system of money and grain measures described in Alma 11 "bear Jaredite names," obvious examples being shiblon and shiblum.16